BabylonJS/Documentation/content/How_To/material/Reflect.md

 See the [Reflection Probes main page](/divingDeeper/environment/reflectionProbes) for more details.

 ### MirrorTexture dynamic maps
-[MirrorTexture](/typedoc/classes/babylon.mirrortexture) objects act as dynamically rendered single-image environment maps for flat mirrors.
-MirrorTexture is a subclass of RenderTargetTexture, so you can use MirrorTexture objects directly in [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture).
+[MirrorTexture](/typedoc/classes/babylon.mirrortexture) (a RenderTargetTexture subclass) acts as a dynamically rendered single-image environment map for flat mirrors.
+You can use MirrorTexture instances directly in [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture).

 <p><Playground id="#1YAIO7#5" title="Mirrors" description="Several mirrors surrounding a sphere." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction11.jpg"/></p>

 As with reflection probes, you must set each MirrorTexture's [.renderList](/typedoc/classes/babylon.mirrortexture#renderlist) to an explicit list of meshes to show in the mirror, keeping efficiency in mind.

-You must also set each MirrorTexture's [.mirrorPlane](/typedoc/classes/babylon.mirrortexture#mirrorplane) to the [Plane](/typedoc/classes/babylon.plane) of reflection, with the Plane's normal pointing _into_ the mirror (away from the viewer).
+You must also set each MirrorTexture's [.mirrorPlane](/typedoc/classes/babylon.mirrortexture#mirrorplane) to the [Plane](/typedoc/classes/babylon.plane) of reflection, with the plane's normal pointing _into_ the mirror (away from the viewer).
 You may set Plane coordinates directly, but it can be convenient to build the Plane from mesh geometry:

 ```javascript
 // Create, position, and rotate a flat mesh surface.